 What Income is Taxable in Arizona?

 A part-year resident is required to file a form 140PY with the Arizona Department of Revenue by the filing date.
 You are required to determine a percentage of income from other states, so it is best to have your federal and other state returns prepared prior to starting the Arizona return.
-According to Jeremy Slaughter MAcc, EA, “if you are working on the return manually, having the federal return completed first will give you most of the information needed to prepare the states.”
+It will be easier to get all of the information needed to complete your Arizona party-year resident return from your federal tax return, so completing this first can speed up the process.
 You simply determine which income and deductions apply to which state from there.

 Gathering information for two or more states can leave you in a time crunch prior to the required filing date.
 For most people this date is April 15 of each year.
 Arizona will allow a 6-month extension of time to file by filing either Arizona form 204 or you may use the federal form 4868.
 If the federal extension is used the taxpayer is not required to attach this form to their Arizona return as long as it is filed at the same time as the federal tax return.